 The rise of modern-day Dubai is akin to the ripple effect seen in the waves of its majestic sand dunes - it is one of the fastest developing cities in current times, evolving from a simple port city to the wealthiest in the Middle East.
-The largest city of the United Arab Emirates, Dubai fascinates many for the extravagant lifestyle that is a huge contrast from the city's original culture of Bedouins, dhows, and fishing that still prevailed as recently as the 1960s.
+The largest city of the United Arab Emirates, Dubai fascinates many for the extravagant lifestyle that is a huge contrast from the city's original culture of Bedouins, dhows, and fishing that prevailed as recently as the 1960s.
 Anyone can admire the ambition and the dreams of the simple tribesmen that have made Dubai the tourist attraction it is today.

 Jumeirah beach in Dubai with its skyscrapers in the background